 It is particularly important because it included one of the few baptisteries in Tuscany, which over time has left us only stone columns.
-It includes exhibits from the surrounding arecheological sites such as Etruscan urns and the so called “pagan idol” dating from the 2nd century.
-The museum also features a number of paintings including “Virgin Mary with Child and Saints Giovanni Battista and Girolamo della Marca” by the Master of Signa and the canvas “Saints Sebastiano, Girolamo and Rocco” by Pollaiolo’s workshops.
+It includes exhibits from the surrounding archeological sites such as Etruscan urns and the so-called "pagan idol" dating from the 2nd century.
+The museum also features a number of paintings including "Virgin Mary with Child and Saints Giovanni Battista and Girolamo della Marca" by the Master of Signa and the canvas "Saints Sebastiano, Girolamo and Rocco" by Pollaiolo's workshops.

 8. Contemporary Sculpture Parks

-There are actually a few in Chianti, perhpas the most noted is the one located closed to Castlenuovo Berardenga.
-These two outdoor exhibitions include lovely examples of local and international contemporary artists in a natural and intriguing setting.
+Located close to Castelnuovo Berardenga this outdoor exhibitions include lovely examples of local and international contemporary artists in a natural and intriguing setting.

 Where – SP9, 48/49, 53010 Loc. la Fornace, Pievasciata, (SI)

 Since 2004, these 17 acres of virtually untouched forest have been the home to a collection of outdoor contemporary art.
 Plan for a relaxing stroll through the trails and hills of the park and enjoy the colors, the textures and the sculptures that sometimes look as if they are part of the landscape or others that with their stark colors or modern material are a striking contrast to their environment.